-- 1) Evidence for evaluation of creative and/or scholarly research: Faculty members are expected to create a coherent agenda of creative and/or scholarly research from activities that may include, but are not limited to: - a.
-Active record of screenings of or alternative exhibition methods for films and/or other media art-whether solo or collaborative-in widely and/or peer-reviewed distribution or dissemination contexts, including in film festivals, at invited screenings, at conferences and symposia, and/or in reputable, rigorous web-based formats.
+- 1) Evidence for evaluation of creative and/or scholarly research: Faculty members are expected to create a coherent agenda of creative and/or scholarly research from activities that may include: - a.
+Active record of screenings or performances or alternative exhibition methods for films and/or other media arts-whether solo or collaborative-in wide and/or peer-reviewed distribution or dissemination contexts, including in film festivals, theatrical runs, streaming and other digital platforms, invited screenings, and at conferences and symposia, and/or in reputable, rigorous web-based formats.
 (In all instances it should be clear exactly what role or roles the candidate has played in each piece of work). - b.
 Publication of a single or co-authored scholarly text. - c.
 Publication of a single- or co-edited scholarly book or journal special issue. - d.
 Publication of essays or substantial entries in peer-reviewed journals, scholarly books, and/or conference proceedings. - e.
 Review(s) of books, film festivals, individual films, and other media arts authored by the faculty member and published in peer-reviewed publications. - f.
 Presentation of a juried paper at a conference or of an invited public lecture at a college or university, symposium, or gallery. - g.
-Awards, residencies, grants, and/or fellowships for research. - h.
-Publishing curriculum or other educational materials, including textbooks.
+Commissions, options, awards, residencies, grants, and/or fellowships for research. - h.
+Publishing curriculum or other educational materials, including textbooks. - i.
+Curation or programming activities.